Minyong people

 The Minyong are a sub-group of the Adi people, a tribal people living in Arunachal Pradesh, India.
 The Minyong are found in East Siang, Siang and West Siang district.
+They consider Donyi-Polo as their religion but recently there has been conversion to Christianity.

+Like any other tribes of ADI they celebrate Solung, Aran and Etor as their festivals.

+Minyong like other Tani group name their offspring with prefix 'Ta' for male and 'Ya' for female, e.g. Tapang for baby boy and Yaman for baby girl earlier;However, this practice has been abandoned & changed recently.

+Distribution

 They have originated from Riga Village.
 Their villages are mostly found on the right bank of river Siang (Brahmaputra), starting from Riga village to plains of Assam, Jonai.

-They consider Donyi-Polo as their religion but recently there has been conversion to Christianity.
+History

 Minyong people are known for their bravery as they have fought war against British Expedition to the hilly region in late 19th century.
 They are a large sub tribe of The Adis and considered as fearsome warriors of the hills.
-Like any other tribes of ADI they celebrate Solung, Aran and Etor as their festivals.

-Minyong like other Tani group name their offspring with prefix 'Ta' for male and 'Ya' for female, e.g. Tapang for baby boy and Yaman for baby girl earlier;However, this practice has been abandoned & changed recently.